Swimming with dolphins. Seeing shipwrecks up close. The ocean becomes your oyster when you become a scuba diver.

 Yes!
 Scuba diving courses can run from $500 to more so if you’re not sure, try a Discover Scuba Diving activity while on vacation.
 As long as you;re under supervison of a certified instructor with experience, you are able to try it out.
 Under no circumstances should you scuba dive with someone who isn’t a certified instructor WITH experience.
 Although scuba diving is pretty safe, it’s important to scuba dive with someone who knows proper safety techniques and protocols.
 Don’t play with your life.

-Which Country Should You Get your Scuba Certification?
+Which Country Should You Get Your Scuba Certification?

 If there’s a body of water nearby, there’s probably a dive shop.
 You can learn to dive in lakes, the ocean, a lagoon, or even a river.
 You can dive in warm water or cold water.
 My suggestion is to learn to dive in your ideal diving conditions.
 If you plan on mostly diving in cold frigid water, it will be best to learn in those conditions.
-If you plan on frequently diving in a lake with low visibility, then you should learn somewhere with low visbility.
-That way, you will feel more comfortable and If you prefer tropical water, I suggest learning the basics at your local dive shop or traveling to Roatan, Belize, Bahamas, Florida, or any tropical island with calm waters.
+If you plan on frequently diving in a lake with low visibility, you should learn somewhere with low visibility.
+That way, you will feel more comfortable.
+If you prefer tropical water, I suggest learning the basics at your local dive shop or traveling to Roatan, Belize, Bahamas, Florida, or any tropical island with calm waters.

-What Scuba Diving Equipment Should you Purchase First?
+What Scuba Diving Equipment Should You Purchase First?

 It’s so tempting to buy scuba diving equipment.
 I mean, who doesn’t want pink bunny ears?
 But no, I wouldn’t suggest buying scuba diving equipment before getting certified.